 Appropriation Bonds are backed by State appropriations (funds earmarked by the municipality or state with stronger credit), for example the New York State Local Government Assistance Corporation LGAC.

-Conduit Bonds are backed by loan repayments from loans made to smaller towns and municipalities that might not normally issue bonds on their own or have strong credit.
-For example State Revolving Funds SRFs like Mass Trust make loans to dozens of small towns.
+Conduit Bonds are backed by payments from loans to small towns and municipalities that might not normally or be able to issue bonds due to credit.
+For example, State Revolving Funds SRFs like Mass Trust make loans to dozens of small towns.

 Private Activity Bonds borrow to finance private projects like sports stadiums.

-Are interest bearing accounts that pay construction draws over time.
+Are interest bearing accounts that pay construction draws for projects like roads and bridges over time.

 Interest earnings on construction funds are limited by the arbitrage yield and are "subject to rebate" if the monies are not used within 24 months of closing.